 A Valuable Full-Text Database for LGBTQ+ Studies

-The database also includes an LGBTQ+ thesaurus of more than 9,400 terms.
+LGBTQ+ Source also includes an LGBTQ+ thesaurus of more than 9,500 terms.

 Strengthen Exposure to Open Access Journals

-LGBTQ+ Source includes rigorous curation of open access (OA) journals, which has resulted in a growing collection of 33 global OA journals.
+LGBTQ+ Source includes rigorous curation and indexing of open access (OA) journals, which has resulted in a growing collection of 44 active global OA journals.
 Once validated and certified for inclusion, these OA journals are treated with high-quality subject indexing and sophisticated, precise/accurate full-text linking.

 NOTE: EBSCOhost databases and EBSCO Discovery Service generate a lot more referrals for DOAJ than any other online platform.